riosrose/pandas-challenge/README.md

 # References
 The dataset(s) used:
 Source: PyCitySchools , Resource folder
-Dataset: Two Excel files schools_complete and students_complete
+Dataset: Two Excel files schools_complete and students_complete, Data files are in a CSV format.
-         The dataset is referanced and leveraged directly in my PyCitySchools_starter.ipyn.
-Data files are in a CSV format.
+         The dataset is referanced and leveraged directly in my PyCitySchools_starter.ipyn notebook The REPO inlcudes the above and all required resultsing dataframes.

 # Resources..
          utilized for support with debugging, clarifications of code : Xpert Learning, nd Gemini AI where needed.